 The pending purchase was also confirmed by CZ in a subsequent tweet.

-But, after due diligence, in less than 24 hours, Binance put out a statement signalling that the company would not be going ahead with the FTX acquisition.
+But, after due diligence, in less than 24 hours, Binance put out a statement signaling that the company would not be going ahead with the FTX acquisition.
 The tweet read:

 “As a result of corporate due diligence, as well as the latest news reports regarding mishandled customer funds and alleged US agency investigations, we have decided that we will not pursue the potential acquisition of FTX.com.”